den0620/riwo/README.md

 Apps or their processes may remain alive (this should be fixed by checking if underlying window isn't nil but idk)

+Mahjongg sometimes generates unbeatable setup

+Mahjongg has no plan9-ish cursor for cursor "not allowed"

 <a href="https://star-history.com/#den0620/riwo&Date">
     <picture>